 - Can create more issues with OSD if something is “bad” in the captured WIM

-- Overall, adds complexity to process, harder to troubleshoot.
+- Overall, adds complexity to the process, harder to troubleshoot.

 So with that said, I’m sure there are still folks out there that are using build and capture.
-I personally always push people to using "Thin" images based on Service Media not skip build and capture, but I understand there is still a need for them.
-With that longer than normal into, lets get into it.
+I personally always push people to use “Thin” images based on Service Media not skip build and capture, but I understand there is still a need for them.
+With that longer than normal, let’s get into it.

 The Options in the Step correspond to the variables, and below you can see how they were set.

 The Capture step is straightforward.
 Captures the OS and allows you to deploy it as your base image.

 About Recast Software

 1 in 3 organizations using Microsoft Configuration Manager relies on Right Click Tools to surface vulnerabilities and remediate them quicker than ever before.